 It was a familiar scenario–except this time his question stuck.
 What was I so upset about?
 I realized something that was probably obvious to others, but was a new revelation to me.
 I hate being incompetent.
 When I feel incompetent I get mad.

-- for quick solutions to satisfy my impatience with a too-full schedule
+- quick solutions to satisfy my impatience with a too-full schedule

 Jesus Is The Bread Of Life

 The problem is sometimes we don’t know what we’re hungry for.
 How can we fix a problem we don’t understand?
 How can we satisfy our hunger if we’re not aware of it?

 The One who came to feed us is the One who knows us better than we know ourselves.
 “I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst” (John 6:35).